Data, AI & Analytics

 Almost all datasets have some missing values which can be imputed i.e., filled-in with statistical estimates such as mean, median or mode.
 Alternatively, deletion of rows or columns with missing values may also be considered but must be done carefully so as not to lose valuable information.

 Duplicated entries should never appear in analysis results nor be fed into model training efforts.
-Identifying and removing these is important for maintaining the dataset integrity and avoiding redundancy that may influence data cleaning in machine learning models.
+Identifying and removing these is important for maintaining the dataset integrity and avoiding redundancy that may influence data cleaning in metrics for machine learning models.

 Outliers can significantly impact model performance.
 Techniques such as mathematical transformations (e.g., log or square root) or trimming extreme values beyond a certain threshold are employed to mitigate the impact of outliers.